my1396/R-Notes/docs/0207-Rmd-Table.md

   The value of this argument will be <span class="env-green">automatically determined</span> if the function is called within a **knitr** document.

+  If the tables is not rendered properly, you can specify the format manually.

 - `digits`  Maximum number of digits for numeric columns, passed to `round()`.

 - `col.names` Rename columns.